getting-things-gnome/gtg/docs/contributors/becoming a developer or maintainer.md

 GTG developers are frequent contributors who have requested more hands-on project management powers and responsibilities, such as:

  * "direct commit" access to the main "master" branch (and any other branch) of GTG;
- * full admin powers on the bugs database (assigning, targetting, changing statuses, etc.);
+ * full admin powers on the bugs database (assigning, targeting, changing statuses, etc.);
  * ability to make releases;
  * ability to review and approve/reject merge requests from contributors and developers;
  * getting an email notification for everything that is going on in the project's issue tracker (say goodbye to your Inbox Zero, fool!);